-Commendably, LHH disclosed the State investigation of the accident, the pena actions the hospital has taken - before the CDPH issued its Press Release on: media about Class AA citations, the most severe, whose fines range from \$25,000 to \$3 own revelation occurred at its public Joint Conference Committee meeting - a forum u lapses, spin controversies and celebrate trivia.
-It took 2 years, partly due to a backlog in Office, the bureaucratic pace of State regulators and the gravity of the case.
+Commendably, LHH disclosed the State investigation of the accident, the pena actions the hospital has taken - before the CDPH issued its Press Release on media about Class AA citations, the most severe, whose fines range from \$25,000 to \$ own revelation occurred at its public Joint Conference Committee meeting - a forum u lapses, spin controversies and celebrate trivia.
+It took 2 years, partly due to a backlog ir Office, the bureaucratic pace of State regulators and the gravity of the case.
 Still, LHH's notch toward honest accountability.
-Adverse outcomes, though rare, occur in all hospit. dreaded and difficult.
+Adverse outcomes, though rare, occur in all hospitdreaded and difficult.
 Doing so shows professional integrity and respect for the commu

 At the same meeting, LHH quietly reversed a bizarre feature of its Admissions Policy.
 A Medical Director has been restored as "the ultimate authority over admissions."
-Sane as could be uneasy for recently-appointed Medical Director Dr. Michael McShane.
+Sane at could be uneasy for recently-appointed Medical Director Dr. Michael McShane.

 During the notorious Flow Project of 2004, a reckless political deci regarding patient admissions.
-Former LHH Medical Director Dr. Ter dialysis nurse turned administrator lynwic/Hirosessuccelebeamin/jitetaihing/Jina/Say,over potential harms and liabilities involved, that Admissions Policy degraded professional r hospital that aspires to be more than a Nursing Home.
+Former LHH Medical Director Dr. Ter